kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

               Gets the PHY tunable parameters.

            downshift
                   For operation in cabling environments that are incompatible with 1000BASE-T, PHY device provides an automatic link speed downshift operation.
 Link speed downshift  after  N failed 1000BASE-T auto-negotiation attempts.
 Downshift is useful where cable does not have the 4 pairs instance.

                   Gets the PHY downshift count/status.

            fast-link-down
                   Depending  on the mode it may take 0.5s - 1s until a broken link is reported as down.
 In certain use cases a link-down event needs to be reported as soon as possible.
+Some
-Some PHYs support a Fast Link Down Feature and may allow configuration of the delay before a broken link is reported as be‐ ing down.
+                  PHYs support a Fast Link Down Feature and may allow configuration of the delay before a broken link is reported as being down.

                   Gets the PHY Fast Link Down status / period.